A database view defines table joins for reporting purposes.

 Note: In general, as the number of tables that are included in the view and the number of records

 that those tables contain increases, the accumulated impact on performance grows.
-In addition,
+To optimize

-to optimize the performance of the database view ensure that the ‘where’ clauses that are
+the performance of the database view ensure that the ‘where’ clauses that are defined in the

 Database views cannot be created on tables that participate in table rotation.